zavolanlab/mirflowz/README.md

 ## Contact

-Do not hesitate on contacting us via [email][email] for any inquiries on _MIRFLOWZ_.
-Please mention the name of the tool.
+For questions or suggestions regarding the code, please use the [issue tracker][issue-tracker].
+Do not hesitate on contacting us via [email][email] for any other inquiries.

+&copy; 2023 [Zavolab, Biozentrum, University of Basel][zavolab]

 [bedtools]: <https://github.com/arq5x/bedtools2>
 [chrMap]: <https://github.com/dpryan79/ChromosomeMappings>